All Episodes

 We can own tanks in Britain.

-Um they're actually road legal as well.
+They're actually road legal as well.

-Only joke I love you guys.
+Only joke, I love you guys.

-No, that's not a joke, that's true.
+Now, that's not a joke.

 This is all the diversity that we need in Britain, actually.